Our Structure

 Independent Governor and member of the Audit Committee, Philip was Chief Executive for the Higher Education Funding Council for Wales from 2004 – 2012.
 He is now a HE Consultant.

-Some of his recent assignments include advice on higher education restructuring, funding and strategy in Ireland, Trustee of JISC (the body that provides digital infrastructure and services to UK HE and FE) and Chair of its Audit and Risk Committee, as well as Consultant to the 2020 and 2026 Research Assessment Exercises in Hong Kong.
+Assignments in recent years include advice on higher education restructuring, funding and strategy in Ireland, Trustee of JISC (the body that provides digital infrastructure and services to UK HE and FE) and Chair of its Audit and Risk Committee, as well as Consultant to the 2020 and 2026 Research Assessment Exercises in Hong Kong.

 Prior to HEFCW, he was Professor of Government and Technology Policy, and Pro-Vice Chancellor, at the University of Manchester.